rwandi-ctf/rwandi-ctf.github.io/source/_posts/greyCTF2024/beautiful-styles.md

 Unfortunately someone else blooded this already.

-After dying for several minutes, I decided to fall back on the original strategy, but it still didn't work.
+After dying for several minutes, I decided to fall back on the normal strategy, but it still didn't work.
+There was nothing after `grey{X5S34RCH1`.
 Then I decided to mix in lowercase letters (cuz why not).
 And it turns out there was an `f` after `X5S34RCH1` like what the fuck why is there an `f` there ?????????

 <img src="https://media1.tenor.com/m/JIS_KDKKsgYAAAAd/guaton-computadora.gif" width="500rem">